 The United States economy is dependent on transportation, which makes it a great career path.
-Skilled truck drivers are integral to maintain the flow of supply chains and help various companies meet the consumer demand for goods.
+Skilled truck drivers are integral to maintaining the flow of supply chains and help various companies meet the consumer demand for goods.
 Truck driving is an honorable, necessary profession—but not everyone can handle the job.

 Transporting freight in a semi-truck may appear to be a simple job, but it involves more responsibilities and expectations than most people know.

 A professional truck driver will have an immense responsibility for moving freight from one location to another in an oversized vehicle with a weight exceeding 26,000 pounds.
 They not only have to protect themselves, the truck, and their haul while driving, but they also have to maintain a schedule and adhere to strict deadlines.

 The drivers usually receive their orders from a company dispatcher, who will map out and relay the best route for the delivery or pickup.
 Some truckers operate independently instead of working with a company.
 In these cases, the driver will plan out their routes, including legally-mandated rest periods, while keeping in mind various road restrictions against heavy-duty trucks.

 While transporting freight, truck drivers must stay vigilant and adhere to all traffic laws and regulations, even if they vary from state to state.
 They also have to carry specialized equipment to handle roadside incidents like accidents or vehicle breakdowns.

 Some truck drivers must haul dangerous or hazardous materials like chemical waste, so they encounter additional rules they have to follow to maintain safety standards.
 Other regulations will apply to truck drivers who transport liquids, cars, or oversized loads.

 Below are some other typical duties and responsibilities: